Everything you wanted to know (and more!) about PyTorch tensors

 [0.6566, 0.2770, 0.2914]], dtype=torch.float64)

-Here again, you might have to change dtype
+Here again, you might have to change dtype.

-t and t_np are objects of different Python types, so, as far as Python is concerned,
+t and t_np are objects of different Python types, so, as far as Python is concerned, they have different addresses:

 id(t) == id(t_np)False

-However—that’s quite confusing—they share an underlying C array in memory and modifying one in-place also modifies the other
+However—that’s quite confusing—they share an underlying C array in memory and modifying one in-place also modifies the other:

 t.zero_()